 Also known as extra care housing or sheltered housing, with assisted living, care seekers move into a self-contained flat rather than a care home.

 Meals will be prepared for them, as well as any personal care needed from staff, such as help with washing, dressing, toileting and medication management.

-Assisted living properties usually have shared communal spaces such as lounges, dining rooms and gardens to help residents stay connected and engaged, plus 24-hour emergency help systems and a scheme manager warden living on or off-site to offer advice and help when required.
+Assisted living properties usually have shared communal spaces such as lounges, dining rooms and gardens to help residents stay connected and engaged, plus 24-hour emergency help systems and a scheme manager warden living on or off-site - warden controlled housing - to offer advice and help when required.

 Assisted living is ideal for those who don’t want to go into a home, but still need personal care to be able to live an independent and happy life.